microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add buttons

-A standard "X" close button is automatically added to the top of a teaching tip.
-However, a custom close button can be added to the bottom of a teaching tip by setting the TeachingTipCloseButtonKind property to "Footer" and setting the CloseButtonText property to contain an appropriate message.
-When the TeachingTipCloseButtonKind property is set to "Auto", the header close button will be preferred unless CloseButtonText is set.
-A default close button can also be removed from teaching tips by setting the TeachingTipCloseButtonKind property to "None" which allows for custom close solutions to be implemented in the content area.
+A standard "X" close button is automatically added next to the title of a teaching tip.
+However, a custom close button can be added to the bottom of a teaching tip by setting the CloseButtonText property.

+**Note: no close button will appear on light-dismiss enabled tips**

 A custom action button can be added by setting ActionButtonText, ActionButtonCommand and the ActionButtonCommandParameter properties.